telerik/winforms-docs/gridview/rows/rows-vs-childrows.md

-1.
+2\.
 Then, let's fill these columns with integers based on the order of the rows in the Rows and the ChildRows collections:
-                #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\RowsChildRows.cs region=fillingColumns}}
 {{source=..\SamplesVB\GridView\Rows\RowsChildRows.vb region=fillingColumns}}